Boiler-Blockchain/react-ethers-guide/README.md

 - Enter a value in the input field and click on the "Set" button to set the value in the smart contract.
 - Click on the "Get Value" button to retrieve the current value from the smart contract.

+## File Structure

+### Contracts

+- **Example.sol:** This file contains the Solidity smart contract code for the example contract used in the project.

+### src

+- **contracts:** This folder contains the ABI (Application Binary Interface) of the deployed smart contract.
+It is used by the front end to interact with the contract.

+- **constants.js:** This file contains the address of the deployed smart contract.
+If you make changes to the contract and redeploy it, you need to update the address here.

+- **App.js:** This file contains most of the application logic and frontend code.
+It includes state variables for the application (`provider`, `connectedAddress`, `contractValue`) and functions to connect the wallet and interact with the smart contract (`connectWallet`, `callContractFunction`).
+The HTML structure of the website is defined in the return function.

+### Ethers.js Documentation

+For more information on how to use Ethers.js, refer to their documentation [here](https://docs.ethers.org/v5/).
+Note that some parts of the documentation may be outdated, so be sure to check their migration guide [here](https://docs.ethers.org/v6/migrating/) for any updates.

+### Styling

+Styling for the project is done using Tailwind CSS.
+You can learn how to use Tailwind CSS [here](https://tailwindcss.com/docs/guides/create-react-app).

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you encounter any problems.
+Please feel free to submit a pull request or open an issue if you encounter any problems